 Recipients with Gmail accounts access the message transparently within their inbox, but non-Gmail recipients must authenticate themselves with a verification code from an additional email, and there is no way for them to respond securely with confidential mode.
 For example, if a healthcare organization’s IT staff used confidential mode to request a report from a new patient, patients without Gmail are likely to send their PHI in a separate, unprotected email, introducing HIPAA compliance risks.

-Virtru offers complete control over who can access sensitive content.
-Confidential mode sends email and attachments to a secure web channel that recipients can access via a URL in a manner that closely resembles email encryption portals.
-This means Google has access to plaintext message content (even after messages expire or senders revoke access), failing to meet privacy and compliance requirements of organizations concerned about third-party access to their data.
+Finally, your messages are not truly “confidential,” Confidential mode simply sends email and attachments to a TLS-protected subnetwork.
+Google still has access to the unprotected plaintext (even after recipient access has expired) failing to meet privacy and compliance requirements of organizations concerned about third-party access to their data.